mattpiccolella/stop-and-frisk/docs/final_report.md

 Sex:  1.5%
 Build: 0.06%

-Finally, we took the columns of height in inches and feet and combined them to form a total height column, categorizing them into discrete values.
+Additionally, we reformatted height into categories.
 We adjusted for height in men and women, creating 4 categories of height based on these adjusted values.

 #4 = Tall, #3 = Tall-Average, #2 = Short-Average, #1 = Short

-Age was also reduced to smaller buckets of discrete value for use in classification -- we created boolean columns is_older_15, is_older_18, is_older_21, is_older_26, is_older_35, is_older_50 to give us a better means to classify the categorical age of individuals stopped.

 ## Balancing Data